sophialyj/system-design-primer/README.md

 * It can be difficult to debug RPC.
 * You might not be able to leverage existing technologies out of the box.
 For example, it might require additional effort to ensure [RPC calls are properly cached](http://etherealbits.com/2012/12/debunking-the-myths-of-rpc-rest/) on caching servers such as [Squid](http://www.squid-cache.org/).

+We do not have to implement our own RPC protocols.
+There are off-the-shelf frameworks.
+Google Protobuf: an open source RPC with only APIs but no RPC implementations.
+Smaller serialized data and slightly faster.
+Better documentations and cleaner APIs.
+Facebook Thrift: supports more languages, richer data structures: list, set, map, etc. that Protobuf does not support) Incomplete documentation and hard to find good examples.
+User case: Hbase/Cassandra/Hypertable/Scrib/…

 ### Representational state transfer (REST)
+* Best practice of HTTP API to interact with resources.
+* URL only decides the location.
+Headers (Accept and Content-Type, etc.) decide the representation.
+HTTP methods(GET/POST/PUT/DELETE) decide the state transfer.
+* Minimize the coupling between client and server.
+* stateless and scaling out.
+* service partitioning feasible.
+* Used for public API.

 REST is an architectural style enforcing a client/server model where the client acts on a set of resources managed by the server.
 The server provides a representation of resources and actions that can either manipulate or get a new representation of resources.
 All communication must be stateless and cacheable.